 Winner: Lower Adlington - The Retreat

 Highly Commended: Bretherton - Blue Anchor; Haighton - Haighton Manor; Halsall - Saracen's Head

 - Public Hall, Community Centre, Institute, Library, Health Centre, Youth Centre.

-HC: Weeton with Preese - New Village Hall
+Winner: Weeton with Preese - Village Hall

 - Public Playing Field/Sports Ground.

 Winner: Elswick - Village Hall Gardens

 Highly Commended: Lower Adlington - Jubilee Recreation Ground